Your browser version is no longer supported, so you may experience issues while using this site.

 2. Play with ballpark figures

 While there’s no easy solution for figuring out how much money you’ll need for retirement, having an estimate is a good start.
 And if you’re thinking ‘superannuation will cover me’, think again.
-You can check the ASFA Retirement Standard for a sense of home much savings an average individual or couple might need to enjoy a comfortable retirement.
+According to the ASFA Retirement Standard, to have a comfortable retirement, single people will need $545,000 in retirement savings, and couples will need $640,000.

 Once you have your ballpark figure, it’s then time to drill down into the gap between where you are now and where you want to be.